mrserverless/dropwizard-xml/README.md

 future.

 ##Usage
 Unfortunately there is no maven repository yet.
-For now, simply download the project, run gradle or gradle wrapper to compile and install to your local maven repository:
+For now, simply download the project, run gradlew or gradlew.bat to compile and install to your local maven repository:

     gradlew install